muftring/iu-statistics/final-exam/submission.md

 Multiple R-squared:  0.736,	Adjusted R-squared:  0.7126
 F-statistic: 31.37 on 4 and 45 DF,  p-value: 1.696e-12
 ```

+Adding Frost (number of days) to the model has improved the ability of the model to explain variation in Life Expectancy to 71.3%.
+The F-statistic value has decreased some, but remains highly statistically significant at 99% confidence interval.
+Overall we can conclude that Frost is helping the predictive ability of the model, but not greatly.

+By itself, the coefficient for Frost indicates that the predicted difference in Life Expectancy is -5.943e-03 holding all other dependent variables constant.
+This is a negative association, which means for every one-unit increase in Frost (measured in days) results in a 0.005943 decrease in Life Expectancy (measured in years).
+This effectively means that there would need to be 168.265 days with minimum temperature below freezing in order to decrease Life Expectancy by 1 year.
+This is statistically significant at 95% confidence interval.

+Thre predictive nature of Murder, Population and High-School Graduation are not changed much in this model.
+Murder remains highly statistically significant, and has approximately the same negative association.
+Population has lost some statistical significance in this model, now falling into the 95% confidence interval; it has also lost some of its positive association power over Life Expectancy.
+The magnitude of positive association for High-School Graduation is approximately the same.

 - **D)** *Next, conduct a nested F-test to determine if adding this new variable improved the explanatory power of the model.*